 There are a lot of moving parts behind enacting even the most small-scale change in your company.
 Communicate with your team and be transparent during your organizational change management so you can keep everyone in the loop about completion milestones, making your project workflow that much easier.

 Change is complicated for any organization.
-Without a way to enact effective organizational change management systems for major changes within your company, you risk not only internal in-fighting that will disrupt your workflow, but a lack of innovation that will slowly pull customers away from your business.
+Without a way to enact effective organizational change management systems within your company, you risk not only internal in-fighting that will disrupt your workflow, but a lack of innovation that will slowly pull customers away from your business.